-Recently, the Home Helpers of Bradenton has shared excerpts from its “Florida Home Care Guide,” to better explain what home care is and how to find an appropriate provider for your needs.
+Recently, the Home Helpers has shared excerpts from its “Florida Home Care Guide,” to better explain what home care is and how to find an appropriate provider for your needs.
 We’ll use a two-part article to explain how to pay for home care, again excerpting from our “Florida Home Care Guide.”

 There are multiple sources to pay for home care.
 Home care providers will differ in terms of what sources of payment they can or will accept.
 Payment sources for home care can be categorized into two broad categories: 1) private pay and 2) federal, state, and county programs.

 Medicare May Pay for Home Care When Receiving Skilled Care